near/docs/docs/roles/developer/examples/near-api-js/guides.md

 Congratulations on connecting to the NEAR platform from your playground.

-At this point you should feel confident that you have a working playground where we'll be able to move quickly from one lesson to the next as we explore the moving parts of `nearlib` and prepare you to develop your own blockchain-powered applications.
+At this point you should feel confident that you have a working playground where we'll be able to move quickly from one lesson to the next as we explore the moving parts of `near-api-js` and prepare you to develop your own blockchain-powered applications.

 </blockquote>